chamele0n1c/WiFi-Bye/README.md

   - *all cards need to be in monitor Mode prior!

-  - ex, mon0, mon1, mon2, mon3
+  Ex:  mon0,  mon1,  mon2,  mon3

- MAX UPTO 4 WIRELESS WLAN CARDS
+ *MAX UPTO 4 WIRELESS WLAN CARDS

  *enable airmon-ng on all cards prior to execution